 After a climactic battle with a coat hanger, Dr Loomis is drawn to Laurie’s aid after he sees the two children she was babysitting making a run for it, complaining of being attacked by the Boogeyman.
 Dr Loomis shoots Michael repeatedly, who then falls off the balcony, and lands in the garden below.
 When Loomis and Laurie go to check on Michael, they find his body missing without a trace.

-Halloween II takes place on the same night, mere moments after the first movie ends in fact and follows Michael as he continues to stalk Laurie after she has been taking the local hospital.
+Halloween II takes place on the same night, mere moments after the first movie ends in fact and follows Michael as he continues to stalk Laurie after she has been taken to the local hospital.
 Loomis spends the whole film looking for Michael, while Michael spends the entire film killing hospital staff.
 It is only when Loomis finds out Michael is Laurie’s brother that he heads back to the hospital to protect her from her murderous sibling.

 Dr Loomis sacrifices himself to save Laurie, seemingly killing both himself and Michael in an explosion, with Laurie surviving the whole ordeal.
 So this is where the original story of Michael Myers comes to an end.
 The decision was made to continue the Halloween series as an anthology-type series, with each film focussing on a different scary story around Halloween time.
 However, Halloween III: Season of the Witch didn’t receive a positive reaction, and the decision was made to bring back Michael for further sequels, as fans were disappointed by him being cut from the series.